carbon-re/interview-shc/src/infra/plant-data/bcd.README.md

 kiln.

 The raw meal and coal feed will still show _some_ value, because the scales that weigh those out aren't entirely precise.
-You should not calculate SHC values for feeds that are close to zero, since they are nonsensical.
+You should not calculate or return SHC values for feeds that are close to zero, since they are nonsensical.